Shweta Salve

 Shveta Salve is an Indian television actress and model, best known as the 1st runner-up of the dance reality show Jhalak Dikhhla Jaa 1.

 Early life and education

 Born in Chembur, Mumbai to Deepak and Hema Salve, sister of Sharvil.
 She studied in Loreto Convent School in Chembur and graduated with a BA degree from Sophia College, Mumbai.
 She displayed her talent in school dramas and dance performances.
-In her college festival Shveta won the title of Miss Kaleidoscope.
+In her college festival Salve won the title of Miss Kaleidoscope.